KmucDigital/dev-cli/README.md

 **MIT License - Private & Non-Commercial Use Only**

-### ✅ Allowed (FREE):
+### ✅ Free for:
 - Personal projects
 - Learning & education
-- Open source projects (non-commercial)
+- Open source (non-commercial)
 - Non-profit organizations
 - Academic research

-### ⚠️ NOT Allowed without commercial license:
+### ⚠️ Requires commercial license for:
 - Commercial products or services
-- Paid software or SaaS platforms
+- Paid software or SaaS
 - Revenue-generating applications
 - Business operations

-For commercial use, please contact the maintainers for a commercial license.
+For commercial licensing, contact the maintainers.

 See [LICENSE](LICENSE) for full details.